 It can be hard to predict exactly what will be available but prepare a list of items you know you’ll use, keeping in mind what’s in season.
 You’ll likely stray a bit, but it’s good to have a starting point to keep your shopping focused.
 Be sure to bring cash as well as your own reusable bags!

 Arriving early will ensure you get the best selection and help you beat the mid-morning crowd.
 However, going later could help you score some deals as farmers try to make their final sales and clear their stands.

 Before you make any purchases, take a lap and see what each vendor has to offer.
 Size, quality, price, and availability will vary among them so take a few minutes to get a lay of the land before you dive in.

 4. Pick Your Produce

-We’re used to seeing perfect fruits and veggies presented at the grocery store but produce at the farmers market may not be as flawless.
+We’re used to seeing perfect fruits and vegetables presented at the grocery store but produce at the farmers market may not be as flawless.
 Don’t be afraid of the ugly ones, they’re not any less nutritious or delicious!
-Focus instead on indicators of quality, avoiding anything with bruises, soft spots or signs of spoilage.
+Focus instead on indicators of quality, avoiding anything with bruises, soft spots, or signs of spoilage.

 5. Ask Questions

 Farmers’ markets provide a unique chance to ask questions about how food items are grown and raised.
 There’s no better expert than the farmer who grew it so don’t be nervous to ask away.